Michelle F. Moseley Counseling

 I’ve been in church/ministry settings where no men were allowed to assist in childcare and no women were allowed to teach or speak.
 These rules had nothing to do with the talents and/or interests of the actual person, but were all about what was deemed “appropriate” for that binary gender.
 As a woman who has a gift for teaching (even based on the church’s own assessments of spiritual gifts) and is passionate about sharing information with others, I have been denied multiple opportunities to utilize those talents due to my gender.
 I’ve also been in church settings where there was a major need for more adults to assist with childcare; however, men were not even considered for the role solely based on their gender.

-How Does the Church Reject
+How Does the Church Reject?

 You may be finding that you resonate with the idea of being rejected by the Church.
 On the other hand, you may feel very welcomed in a church community and confused as to how someone could feel rejected.
 Here are just a few examples of how the Church can reject folks who don’t fit into the prescribed box.